Big-bang firing order: Parallel twins

 In a parallel twin, both pistons reach top dead center at the same time.

 In a parallel twin where the pistons move up and down at the same time, the crankshaft angle is 360 degrees.

 The classic British parallel-twins (BSA, Triumph, Norton, AJS & Matchless) all had 360° crankshafts that, compared to a single, gave twice as many power/torque impulses for a given amount of crankshaft rotation, these impulses are equally spaced to give an equal firing interval: once every 360 degrees of crankshaft rotation.
 However, the 360 twin had a mechanical primary engine balance that was no better than a single.

 Inline twins, Japanese inline twins of the 1960s (such as the 1966 Honda “Black Bomber” and the Yamaha TX500) adopted a 180° crank that afforded perfect mechanical primary engine balance, but gave an unequal firing interval; 180 degrees, 540 degrees, 180 degrees, 540 degrees etc - due to one of the two pistons needing to be at top dead centre at the beginning of the power stroke.

 The Yamaha TRX850 pioneered the use of a 270° crank.
 This configuration allowed a firing pattern more regular than a 180° crank, and less regular than a 360° crank.
 A 270° crank gives the best possible secondary engine balance for a parallel twin, and its exhaust note and power delivery resembles those of a 90° V-twin.

-The BMW F 450 GS use 135 crank, but gave uneven firing interval; 225 degrees, 495 degrees, 225 degrees, 495 degrees etc.
+The BMW F 450 GS uses a 135° crank, which results in an uneven firing interval (225 degrees, then 495 degrees, and that in a repeating pattern).
+The same firing order was also in use during the 1980s and 1990s for two V-Twin engines: Two Honda models, the touring bike PC800 Pacific Coast and the enduro bike XLV750R, used 45° V2 engines with a split pinned crankshaft using a crankpin offset of 90°.